kherud/java-llama.cpp/README.md

 Also have a look at the [examples](src/test/java/examples).

-#### Configuration
+### Configuration

 You can configure every option the library offers.
-Note however that most options aren't relevant to this Java binding (in particular everything that concerns command line interfacing).
+Note however that most options aren't relevant to this Java binding yet (in particular everything that concerns command line interfacing).

 ```java
 Parameters params = new Parameters.Builder()